faerlin-developer/n-body/README.md

 - __Visualization__: The motion of particles is animated using the [SFML][sfml-url] library.
-- __Parallelization__: The application is an [MPI][mpi-url] program that delegates the computation into a configurable number of processes.
+- __Parallelization__: The application is an [MPI][mpi-url] program that delegates the computation into a configurable number of MPI processes.
+The root process is responsible for updating the screen with the positions of the new particles.
+All processes share an array of objects of type `Particle`, an instance of which holds information such as mass, radius, position, velocity, and acceleration.
+Only one copy of this array exists and is shared among all processes using _MPI-3 shared memory programming_.
+This brings us into an important assumption that is made when running this application: __The application must be executed with MPI processes that all belong to the same memory domain__.
+In other words, when running this application in a multi-node cluster, restrict the execution to a single node in which all ranks in `MPI_COMM_WORLD` belong to same memory domain.
 - __Optimization__: The application offers two modes for computing the acceleration of the particles.
 In the brute-force approach, the acceleration of a particle must be adjusted by the gravitational influence from each particle in the system.
 Since this must be done for each particle in the system, this results to a time complexity of O($n^{2}$).
+The second approach is a modification of the Barnes-Hut algorithm which uses a quadtree to group particles that are close to each other.
+When a group is sufficiently far away, it is treated as a single particle with a mass and position equal to the group's total mass and centre of mass, respectively.
+In this application, we only consider groups that are leaf nodes in the quadtree.
+- __Numerical method__: TODO

 ### Performance on N=1540 Bodies